alphiephalphie/RxVision/README.md

 **Reproduction:** The code needed to request and download images from the NIH server are in the [Data Collection]() notebook.
 Additional information on this process can be found in the [Recreating the Model Guide]().

-In the near future, the NIH dataset will be available from Google Cloud Platform.
+***Note:*** In the near future, the NIH dataset will be available from Google Cloud Platform.
 Videos and corrupt files will be excluded, and all files will be in a smaller format JPG file for faster download and processing.
+The notebooks will be updated to reflect this change in data source.

 ## Model